lamka02sk/selector/README.md

 # selector

-The simplest JS plugin for beutiful selects.
+The simplest JS plugin for beautiful selects.